Wrongful DeathYour Case Is Our Mission

 - Funeral and burial expenses

-- Pain and suffering the deceased went through prior to death
+- Pain and suffering the deceased went through before death

-- The loss of the victim’s services, protection, care and support
+- The loss of the deceased’s services, protection, care, and support

 - Punitive damages to punish the wrongdoer and warn others about similar conduct

 Contact our firm today for a free consultation and set your appointment at a convenient time that fits your schedule.

 The estate of the deceased is the entity that actually recovers damages in a wrongful death case.
 The estate, usually through its personal representative, will file the wrongful death action in state court on behalf of the estate and the surviving family members.

 If the deceased had a will or an estate plan and named a personal representative, that person will serve as the representative in the claim.
 But if the deceased did not have an estate plan or a will, the court will appoint another person, usually a surviving spouse, a parent, or a child of the deceased.